Ni-vik/todoapp/readme.md

 - [ ] The delete button's cross is not centered
 - [ ] No filtering based on priority
 - [ ] No filtering based on completed tasks and pending tasks
+- [ ] Send alert when task is empty
+- [ ] Theme can also be stored in local storage (low priority)
+- [ ] The priority and completed button should be added to the categories bar